cmndrsn/mer-quality/content/survey-items.md

 -   Maintainability at scale is supported by standards
 -   Clarity of the dataset is supported by user interfaces for dataset exploration
+-   Clarity of the metadata is supported by documentation on data content
+-   Clarity of the metadata is supported by documentation on the maintenance plan
--   Clarity of the metadata is supported by documentation on
+-   Clarity of the metadata is supported by documentation on the mission statement
-    -   Data content
-    -   Maintenance plan
-    -   Mission statement

 #### ML building